Clinical Case Manager

 Compensation and Benefits

 Anticipated Hiring Salary Range: $5,025 - $5,779 per month

 Full classification Salary Range: $5,025 - $7,159 per month

 - This is a full-time, probationary, exempt position.

-- This position is on a 10/12 Pay Plan which is equivalent to ten months of salary distributed over a 12-month period.
+- The salary range posted is for a 12/12 Pay Plan, however this position may go to a 10/12 Pay Plan which is equivalent to ten months of salary distributed over a 12-month period.
 The scheduled months off will be June and July.

 The CSU system provides a comprehensive benefit package that includes medical, dental and vision plans, membership in the California Public Employees Retirement System (CalPERS), sick and vacation time, and 14 paid holidays a year.
 Eligible employees are also able to participate in the fee waiver education program.
 A summary of benefit information can be found here.